openmcp-project/docs/docs/operators/01-boostrapping.md

 kubectl --kubeconfig ./kubeconfigs/onboarding.kubeconfig apply -f ./config/my-mcp.yaml
 ```

-The Managed Control Plane should now be created and the openmcp-operator should start to create the necessary resources to create the managed control plane.
+The openmcp-operator should start to create the necessary resources in order to create the managed control plane.
+As a result, a new `Managed Control Plane` should be available soon.
 You can check the status of the Managed Control Plane using the following command:

 ```shell